eliteweblabs/capco/scope.md

 ## Authentication & Navigation

-- The entire app is password protected.
-- Upon authentication, clients are redirected to the dashboard page (`/dashboard`).
 - The index page (`/`) is now a marketing landing page for public visitors.
 - Authenticated users access the dashboard for project management.